- Print

 Asset Bundles

-Assets are organized into asset bundles, which can be assigned to a configurator to allow it to use those assets.
+Assets are organized into asset bundles, which must be assigned to a configurator to allow it to use those assets.
 You can further organize the assets in a bundle with folders.

 An asset bundle can be assigned to multiple configurators, thus ensuring that the same data is used in all of them.
 If you have multiple configurators that share a common data set, this is a great way to prevent inconsistencies and simplify maintenance.